Azure/azure-batch-software-entitlement/src/sescmd/readme.md

   --token                The token to verify

-  --application-id       Unique identifier for the application package
+  --application-id       Unique identifier for the application

   --vmid                 Unique identifier for the azure virtual machine